 - Give children eye contact and physical touch.
 It’s good for their brains.

 Children don’t need grand gestures to feel loved.
-It is the small daily moments where we can them our love and acceptance.
+It is the small daily moments where we can give them our love and acceptance.
 Children are still simple and their needs are self-evident.

 They need to know we care.